-Failure is hardly the worst thing that can happen to you in Silicon Valley.
+Failure isn’t the worst thing to happen to you in Silicon Valley.

 In fact, failure is a rather warm, safe blanket for most folks around these parts.
 Unlike most places in the world where public failure could ruin your career, destroy a family, or even bring risk of death from shame… in Silicon Valley, everyone is all too comfortable openly discussing their failure(s).
 While this is generally a good thing – most people won’t learn how to stretch themselves unless they push the boundaries of potential failure – a far greater fear for many entrepreneurs is that of unsustainable success.

-Far worse than hitting the ground, most of us are scared shitless of being able to fly high, stay aloft, and keep our arms extended wide as we climb into a big blue sky, reaching for ever higher heights… Icarus, beware.
+Far worse than hitting the ground, most of us are scared shitless of flying high, staying aloft, and keeping arms extended as we climb into a big blue sky, reaching for ever higher heights… Icarus, beware.

 Indeed, fear of flying is the most frightening thing ever for truly great entrepreneurs.
-Usually accompanied by a little voice inside your head that says “Crap, any minute now these fuckers are gonna realize i can’t keep this up for long, and then i won’t be a Golden God anymore.”
-Exactly.
+Usually accompanied by a little voice inside your head saying “Crap. any minute now these fuckers are gonna realize i can’t keep this up very long, and then i won’t be a Golden God anymore.”

 Of course it’s easy to fly high for a few days or weeks.
 Everyone gets lucky, hits their stride with gusto now & then, sinks a sweet 3-pointer once every 20 shots, writes some challenging routine that compiles the 1st time and works flawlessly, or closes a big deal they didn’t think was gonna happen.
 Sure, you can do that every once in awhile – but can you do it for a month? for a quarter? every day for a year? can you beat last month’s number consistently, and can you say with a straight face you’ll be able to beat that high-water mark again next month too?